Events and Offers

-At ICICI Bank Canada (hereinafter referred to as “ICICI Bank”, “Bank”, “we”, “our” or “us”), an important part of our commitment to provide you, as a client of the Bank with excellent service is our respect for your right to privacy.
+At ICICI Bank Canada (hereinafter referred to as “ICICI Bank”, “Bank”, “we”, “our” or “us”), an important part of our commitment to provide our clients1 with excellent service is our respect for your right to privacy.
 While information is the cornerstone of our ability to provide excellent service, our most important asset is our clients’ trust.
-Your personal information (information that refers to you specifically as an individual) being kept secure, and being used only as you would want us to, is a top priority for us.
+Your personal information (information that refers to you specifically as an individual) being kept secure, and being used only as you would want us to, is a priority for us.
+It is important for you to understand what personal information we will collect, how we will use it, and who may see it.

 We identify and document the purposes of collecting personal information of our clients at or before the time such information is collected.
 The information that we may request will depend on the product(s) or service(s) selected by you.